 Ready or not, here I come, you can’t hide

-In the recent years, penetration testing services have gained a rightful place in the information security market.
-Despite some minor issues in this branch of security assessment connected to specific aspects in terminology, methodology, technology, marketing and management, pentests are widely regarded as one of the most important cybersecurity measures, required for a proper protection against cyberthreats.
+As of lately, pentesting services have gained a rightful stance in the IT security market.
+Despite minor challenges in this branch of cybersecurity services connected to specific aspects in terminology, methodology, technology, management, and marketing, pentesting stands among the most important IT security measures, required for a proper protection against cyberthreats.

 Infopulse starts a series of cybersecurity posts dedicated to art and science of penetration testing.

-In the first part of our blog post, we will demonstrate the viability of both existing pentest standards as well as innovative approaches.
+In this blog post, we will demonstrate the viability of both existing pentest standards as well as innovative approaches.
 We will also illustrate an importance of conducting preparations for penetration testing, including the development of pentest design specifications (Rules of Engagement).

 Disclaimer.
 Stories and examples presented in the article below feature practical aspects of applying different modes of penetration testing from Infopulse own experience and best practices.